-eighing in at about six pounds with furry square faces and black knee-stockings, sand cats look a lot like house cats.
+square faces and black knee-stockings, sand cats look a lot like house cats.
 But don't be fooled by their cuddly appearance.
-These wild felines dwell in the scorching deserts of the western Sahara, the Middle East, and parts of Asia.
+These wild felines dwell in the scorching deserts of the western Sahara, the Middle East and parts of Asia.
 Since water is scarce in those areas, sand cats hydrate by absorbing moisture from their prey.
 Birds, reptiles, insects and even snakes are all potential victims.
 Sand cats scurry across the desert with their bellies low to the ground, reaching a near sprint before pouncing onto their dinner.
 They are especially fond of horned and sand vipers, stunning the animals with rapid blows to the head before striking with quick bites to the throat.
-Sand cats hunt mostly at night in order to avoid the blistering 100+ degree heat.
+Sand blistering 100+ degree heat.
 But if they are out in the day, the matted fur on their paws prevents their feet from burning.
 The fur also means they don't leave tracks.
-Coupled with their sandy coloring, this makes the sand cat almost invisible in the desert.

-Though there are no reliable estimates of the current sand cat population, they are classified as "Near Threatened" by the International Union for Conservation of Nature (IUCN).
-This is mainly due to habitat loss from human settlement, as livestock can impact the availability of food sources and damage homes.
-Sand cats are also occasionally killed by shepherd dogs and ranchers who find them to be a nuisance.
+Coupled with their sandy coloring, this makes the sand cat almost invisible in the the current sand cat population, they are classified for Conservation of Nature.
+This is mainly due to habitat loss from human settlement, as livestock can damage the sand cats' food sources and homes. and ranchers who find them to be a nuisance.

-The AZA Sand Cat Species Survival Plan (SSP) works to conserve populations in the wild and in managed care.
-The SSP assists zoos with exhibit planning and the relocation of animals as needed, including for breeding.
+The Sand Cat Species Survival Plan is a non-profit organization that works to conserve wild and captive populations.
+They assist zoos with planning sand cat habitats and relocate the animals as needed.
+Additionally, the organization has successfully aided in the births of new litters.
 All of their work helps to ensure sand cats will be around for decades to come.